nocalhost/nocalhost.github.io/docs/getting-started.md

 ![](../assets/images/init-completed.png)

-**[FOR MINIKUBE ONLY]: DO NOT CLOSE TERMINAL TO KEEP THE PORT FORWARDING**
+**[FOR MINIKUBE ONLY]: DO NOT CLOSE THIS TERMINAL WINDOW TO KEEP THE PORT FORWARDING**

-> `nhctl init` command flags
+!!! note " `nhctl init` command flags"
     - --namespace: to specify which namespace to install.(create automately)
     - --port: to specify which port Nocalhost Web to listen.(Default 80)
     - --set: to overide values for Nocalhost's Helm Chart
-- --type: to specify service type of Nocalhost Web(nodeport or loadbalaner)

-You can config flags to adapt your cluster.
+    - --type: to specify service type of Nocalhost Web(nodeport or loadbalaner) You can config flags to adapt your cluster.

 ## Step 3: Configure and login Nocalhost Server in VSCode